gmalim/NBA_analysis/README_AllStars.md

 ## Analysis

-The analysis is presented as a [Jupyter Notebook](NBA_All-Stars.ipynb).
+The analysis is presented as a [Jupyter Notebook](NBA_All-Stars.ipynb), and can be viewed online using [Jupyter nbviewer](https://nbviewer.jupyter.org/github/gmalim/NBA_analysis/blob/master/NBA_All-Stars.ipynb) (which has improved display rendering capabilities compared to Github).
 The outline of the analysis is summarized in the following:

 ### 1. Import external modules and libraries